Deconstructing Miss Granger:

 We know that the Grangers are affluent enough to have taken their daughter on a holiday to France in the summer between her 2nd and 3rd year (probably not as much of a financial stretch for Brits as it would be for Americans, but it still would cost something) and to be proposing a family skiing trip (most probably either somewhere in the Alps, or in Scandinavia) during the winter of her 5th year, two and a half years later.

-We have, to this point, assumed that she is an only child given that no siblings have ever been mentioned in canon.
+We had, up to midway through the series, assumed that she is an only child given that no siblings had ever been mentioned in canon.
 In Rowling’s World Book Day interview of March 2004 she confided that she had always intended to give Hermione a younger (Muggle) sister, but that by that time (2004), since a sibling had never appeared, it was probably too late to introduce one.
 This is true.
-Given that Miss Granger’s behavior, particularly her orientation toward adults, rather than other children, has most of the earmarks of an only child, the lack of any mention of the intended younger sister is probably just as well, in the long run.
+Given that Miss Granger’s behavior, particularly her orientation toward adults, rather than other children, has all of the earmarks of an only child, the lack of any mention of the intended younger sister is probably just as well, in the long run.
 By this time, to introduce a younger Granger, even if this sister is not another witch, in the face of Hermione having never mentioned a sibling over the course of 6 years would be almost as jarring as the Dursleys suddenly having another baby.
 Evidently, the Granger sister is destined to join the Weasley cousin as a character who didn’t make it into the final version.
 Which, like I say, is just as well.

 Particularly since the Grangers don’t seem to be particularly pro-active parents, either.